How To Talk About Differences & Diversity

 “Diversity” means an array of things that are different.

-However, the word “diversity” is often used by people who mean to say “race” or “gender” but are uncomfortable coming out and saying those things.
-This makes talking about differences more complicated than it needs to be.
+However, the word “diversity” is often used by people who mean to say “race” or “gender” but are less comfortable coming out and saying those things.
+This kind of ambiguity makes talking about differences more complicated.

-I suggest that you always try to specify what kind of diversity when you use that word.
-Use adjectives like “demographic diversity” or “generational diversity” or “racial diversity” or “cognitive diversity,” so everyone knows what you are actually talking about.
+I suggest that you always try to specify what kind when you use the word diversity.
+In other words: use adjectives like “demographic diversity” or “generational diversity” or “racial diversity” or “cognitive diversity,” so that everyone knows what you are specifically talking about.

 And just say “differences” when you are talking in blanket terms.

 Importantly, given the definition of “diversity”: It’s not helpful (and sometimes problematic) to call an individual a “diverse” person—especially when you actually mean to say that the person is a member of a minoritized group.
 Often people say a person is “diverse” when they mean to say “person of color” or “LGBTQ” or something else.
 It is much more helpful and less awkward to be specific and not hide behind the euphemism of “diverse.”

 Discrimination is about seeing and treating people differently.
 By strict definition of the word, discrimination is about noticing differences and adjusting for them.

 By this definition, discrimination can be perfectly valid and appropriate, even kind: E.g. Noticing that there is a tall person and a short person getting on the airplane, and offering the tall person a seat with more leg room.